Common Sense Media Review

 What's the Story?

-Based on John le Carré's popular novel of the same name, the BBC's THE NIGHT MANAGER is a dramatic six-part serial drama about a former British soldier recruited to conduct international espionage.
-After prominent Nefertiti Hotel guest Sophie Alekan (Aure Atika) shows hotel night manager Jonathan Pine (Tom Hiddleston) confidential documents pertaining to the activities of arms dealer Richard Onslow Roper (Hugh Laurie), he's recruited by MI6 operative Angela Burr (Olivia Colman) to infiltrate Roper's inner circle.
-But spying on him also means keeping close tabs on his mistress, Jed Marshall (Elizabeth Debicki), and his obnoxious associate, Major Lance Corcoran (Tom Hollander), while navigating British and U.S. intelligence.
-As he travels around the world spying on Roper in an effort to bring him down, he uses his position as a respected hotelier to his advantage -- and as his cover.
+Based on John le Carré's popular novel of the same name, the BBC's THE NIGHT MANAGER is a dramatic drama about a former British soldier who's recruited to conduct international espionage.
+After prominent Nefertiti Hotel guest Sophie Alekan (Aure Atika) shows hotel night manager Jonathan Pine (Tom Hiddleston) confidential documents pertaining to the activities of arms dealer Richard Roper (Hugh Laurie), he's recruited by British operative Angela Burr (Olivia Colman) to infiltrate Roper's inner circle.
+But spying on Roper also means keeping close tabs on his mistress, Jed Marshall (Elizabeth Debicki), while navigating British and U.S. intelligence.
+As Jonathan travels around the world spying on Roper, he uses his experience as a respected hotelier to his advantage, adopting all manner of personas in an effort to bring the villain down.

 Is It Any Good?

-This outstanding adaptation of the 1993 bestseller maintains all the mystery, suspense, and, of course, exotic locations that John le Carré's first post-Cold War novel is known for.
-Although not as seductive (and slightly less sexist) as James Bond films, it successfully recreates the steadily rising tensions the detailed narrative is known for.
-Also compelling are Tom Hiddleston and Hugh Laurie's performances, which easily bring to life their characters' charmingly dark rapport with each other.
+This outstanding adaptation of the 1993 bestseller maintains all the mystery, suspense, and, of course, far-flung locations that John le Carré's first post-Cold War novel is known for.
+Although not as seductive as (and slightly less sexist than) James Bond films, The Night Manager successfully re-creates the steadily rising tensions the detailed narrative is known for.
+Also compelling are Hiddleston and Laurie's performances, which easily bring to life their characters' charmingly dark rapport with each other.

-Fans of the popular book will recognize some of the changes made to the on-screen interpretation, including references to the war in Iraq, the Arab Spring, and Syrian refugees, which were included to make it more relevant to a post-9/11 audience.
-But you don't have to read the book or be a fan of le Carré's work to be intrigued by the miniseries.
+Fans of the popular book will recognize some of the changes made to the on-screen interpretation, including references to the war in Iraq, the Arab Spring, and Syrian refugees, which were included to make the show more relevant to a post-9/11 audience.
+But you don't have to read the book or be a fan of le Carré's work to be intrigued by the series.
 If you're a cloak-and-dagger enthusiast, you won't be disappointed.
 And even if you aren't, it's still very entertaining.

 Talk to Your Kids About ...

 Families can talk about the challenges that come with adapting a book for a TV show or film.
-Can you produce something for the screen that is exactly like the book?
-Are there any books you think would make a good TV show or film?
+Does The Night Manager succeed?
+Are there other books you think would make a good TV show or film?
 Any books that wouldn't?

 TV Details